w3f/polkadot-wiki/docs/glossary.md

 different algorithms for making these decisions, such as simple majority voting, adaptive quorum biasing, or identity-based quadratic voting.

+## Online Message

+This is a message that is broadcast by a validator to verify to the network that the validator is online, even if they haven't published a block this epoch.
+This is sometimes referred to as "ImOnline".

+## Origin

+The initiator of an extrinsic.
+A simple origin would be the account that is sending a token to another account.
+Polkadot also supports more complex origin types, such as the root origin, from which privileged functions can be called.

 ## Oversubscribed

 If more than the maximum number nominators nominate the same validator, it is "oversubscribed", and